marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

         #gracefulShutdown if necessary

   - Normal Shutdown
-    - #GracefulShutdown will set #gbIsRunning to `false` and post a `WM_CLOSE` message.
+    - #gracefulShutdown will set #gbIsRunning to `false` and post a `WM_CLOSE` message.
     - WM_CLOSE will
       - Call #goertzel_end
-      - Cause the Audio capture thread to loop (and terminate) by setting the `AudioSamplesReady` event Exits the message loop and runs to the end of wWinMain.
+      - Cause the Audio capture thread to loop (and terminate) by setting the `AudioSamplesReady` event Exits the message loop and runs to the end of #wWinMain.
     - Call `DestroyWindow`
     - Tell the logger that the main window no longer exists
-    - Exits the message loop and runs to the end of wWinMain.
+    - Exits the message loop and runs to the end of #wWinMain.

 - **GDI / Direct2D**
   - Init Failure Handling